nidhiupman568/ToDoList-Using-React.JS/README.md

-# 📝 To-Do App Project 📝
+# 📝 To-Do App Project Using React.JS📝

 🎉 Welcome to the **To-Do App** project! 🎉 This dynamic and interactive to-do list application 🗒️ is built using **ReactJS** ⚛️.
 It allows users 👥 to add 📥 new tasks ✅ and delete ❌ tasks by clicking on them.
 With the help of **React-Bootstrap** 🎨, the app is styled elegantly for a great user experience. 🚀